-- 67. The Committee is concerned about: - (a) The lack of accessibility in public libraries, museums, and touristic areas and monuments; - (b) Barriers persons with disabilities encounter to benefit from the personal assistance services to exercise the right to sport and entertainment; - (c) The absence of policies and programs to promote the cultural and linguistic identity of deaf persons ; - (d) The lack of inclusivity and accessibility in some faculties of creative arts; - (e) The lack of measures to promote cultural diversity in the society, in particular with respect to the contribution of the refugees with disabilities to diversity. - 68.
-The Committee recommends that the State party: - (a) Strengthen mechanisms to ensure that sporting, recreational, cultural and tourism venues are accessible for persons with disabilities; - (b) Ensure persons with disabilities have access to personal assistance at no cost to practice sport and attend cultural and social activities; - (c) Promote the cultural and linguistic identity of deaf persons, with close participation of their representative organizations, in educational curriculum, media and social events: - (d) In close consultation with and active involvement of persons with disabilities and their representative organizations, promote inclusion and accessibility to all creative arts studies; - (e) Promote cultural diversity in society and the contribution of the refugees with disabilities to diversity.
+- (a) The lack of accessibility of public libraries, museums and touristic areas and monuments; - (b) Barriers that persons with disabilities encounter to benefiting from the personal assistance services necessary to exercise the right to sport and entertainment; - (c) The absence of policies and programmes to promote the cultural and linguistic identity of deaf persons; - (d) The lack of inclusivity and accessibility in some faculties of creative arts; - (e) The lack of measures to promote cultural diversity in society, in particular with respect to the contribution of the refugees with disabilities to diversity.

+- (a) Strengthen mechanisms to ensure that sporting, recreational, cultural and tourism venues are accessible for persons with disabilities; - (b) Ensure that persons with disabilities have access to personal assistance at no cost to practise sport and attend cultural and social activities; - (c) Promote the cultural and linguistic identity of deaf persons, with the participation of their representative organizations, in educational curricula, media and social events; - (d) In close consultation with and with the active involvement of persons with disabilities and their representative organizations, promote inclusion in and the accessibility of all creative arts studies; - (e) Promote cultural diversity in society and the contribution of refugees with disabilities to diversity.

-C. Specific Obligations (arts.
+C. Specific obligations (arts.
 31-33)